One Woman’s Fight To Keep Public Lands Public

 We are not fighting for a new idea, or even an idea of recent centuries.

-This is the way it was meant to be, from the onset of it all.
+This is the way it was meant to be from the onset of it all.

 Therefore, it is our responsibility to be stewards of this land; managing it, conserving it and protecting it.

-And so we will answer the call.
+And so we will answer the call, and we will raise our children to do the same.

-As we hunt and harvest ethically we care for and maintain what was entrusted into our hands from the beginning.
+As we hunt and harvest ethically, we care for and maintain what was entrusted into our hands from the beginning.

 This land is our land.